 Instead of assuming people want to have a relationship, conversation or deep interactive experience with your brand, it’s more profitable to presume they don't.
 The truth is, people care a hell of a lot less about your brand than you think.
 People are just way too overwhelmed with work, family and friends.
 In fact, just getting them to notice your brand is a major challenge – much less getting them to consider it.
 In my humble opinion, assuming your potential customers don’t want to have anything to do with your brand is a much more effective position to have.
 It will force you and your ad agency to produce a much higher standard of creative work that will result in much more compelling executions.
 Instead of paying through the nose for your customers’ attention it’s much more effective and profitable to earn it through work they actually enjoy seeing, reading and experiencing.

 Short-term campaigns leave clients short-changed.
 Work by Byron Sharp, Les Binet & Peter Field have shown that focusing on short-term tactics such as temporary price reductions, special deals, promotions etc. can have a negative long-term effect.
-Here’s a link to their findings.
+Your marketing should have both short-term, sales activation campaigns that work side-by-side with and are supported by long-term, mass market brand building campaigns.
+At least 60% of your ad dollars should go into long-term brand building efforts and no more than 40% should go into online, short-term ones.
+Here’s a link to Binet & Field’s findings.

 Creatively driven shops generate the most money for their clients but not necessarily for themselves.
 Maintaining extremely high work standards takes time and money – two things most marketers demand their agencies cut.
 Instead of choosing an agency based on their size, industry specialty or price make your top selection criteria level of creativity and market performance.